kirillbobyrev/kirillbobyrev.com/content/latexify.md

   & \mathrm{otherwise} \end{array} \right.
 ```

-Unfortunately, this isn't formatted LaTeX code which makes it hard to edit
+Unfortunately, this isn't well formatted LaTeX code.
+It's hard to edit this code
 manually (it also uses `array` instead of `cases` which is suspicious).
 The
 other problem is that it renders with [MathJax](https://www.mathjax.org/), but I
-had to manually edit LaTeX code above to make render it here in my blog where
+had to change it so that [KaTeX](https://katex.org/) could render it.
+While
-I'm using [KaTeX](https://katex.org/).
-MathJax looks to be more popular but
+MathJax is very popular, it's much slower than KaTeX.
+So that could be a problem
-KaTeX is much faster, so not being able to use it with `latexify` out of the box
+if you'd like to insert the generated LaTeX code into your website which uses
-can be a problem.
+KaTeX (like my blog does).

 ## Conclusion